 Another one of Robert Slatzer’s tales.
 Remember him?
 He’s the fella who claims he married Marilyn… with zero proof.
 The guy who said he and Marilyn stayed in touch with Marilyn up until her death with ZERO PROOF.
 He’s also the guy who said Marilyn kept a red diary full of government secrets, again with zero proof.

 The notebooks and documents Marilyn had in her possession can be seen in Fragments.
-And no red diary is including.
+And no red diary is included.

 In addition, none of Marilyn’s friends, family or acquaintances ever saw this book which supposedly contained information about the Kennedy brothers or their government secrets.
 And seeing as the only source is Slatzer… Well, we can assume it’s a big fat lie.
 You can see some information about reliable and unreliable sources here.